jacobhyphenated/PokerServer/README.md

 Setup and Installation
 ----------------------
 Spinning up this server will largely depend on what your setup is.
-I have included a war file in the project, so if you have your server ready to go, just drop it in.
-You will also have to have the database running.
-The mysql dump is in the scripts folder, the war was build with a username of root and no password, with the default settings.
-You will have to rebuild the project or edit the configuration inside the war file to change this.
+I had originally intended to include a war file in the repository, but it was too big and made pull/push times impractical.
+To get a working war file, you will have to set up and build the project.

 Setting up the development will depend on your IDE and various plugins.
 I used eclipse, so my instructions will be mostly centered around that.